Jaime Álvares Pereira de Melo, 3rd Duke of Cadaval

 D. Jaime Álvares Pereira de Melo (1 September 1684 — 29 May 1749), 3rd Duke of Cadaval, 5th Marquis of Ferreira, and 6th Count of Tentúgal, was a Portuguese nobleman and statesman.

 Career

+Dom Jaime Álvares Pereira de Melo, 3rd Duke of Cadaval, was the third son of Dom Nuno Álvares Pereira de Melo, 1st Duke of Cadaval, 4th Marquess of Ferreira and 5th Count of Tentúgal, and his third wife Princess Marguerite of Lorraine-Armagnac.

 The Duke was High-Equerry of the Royal Household of Pedro II of Portugal and subsequently that of João V of Portugal.
 In 1713, he became a Counselor of the State and War.